aldo-gutierrez/bitmasksorterJS/README.md

 sortInt() executes the radix sort in an array of numbers that are integers in the range -2^31 ...
 2^31 -1

 sortNumber() executes the radix sort in an array of numbers that contains integer and floating point numbers.
-JavaScript numbers are always stored as double precision floating point numbers, following the international IEEE 754 standard.
+JavaScript's numbers are always stored as double precision floating point numbers, following the international IEEE 754 standard.

 ## RadixBitSorter:
 RadixBitSorter is a binary LSD Radix Sorter that uses the bitmask to reduce the passes of a radix sorter